augustin-pasq/patrick-sebastien/README.md

 # Patrick Sébastien

-## How to use the bot
+## Birthday features

-Nothing to do, the day of your birthday, the bot wish you a happy birthday.
+- When today is the birthday of someone, the bot wish a happy birthday

-## Special command

 - Show all birthdays of the server